-Squirrels make nests that are called dreys, these dreys can vary in size and can be made out of a variety of different materials including twigs, leaves, moss, bark, and nipped-off branches depending on what’s available.
+Squirrels make nests called dreys; these dreys can vary in size and can be made out of various materials, including twigs, leaves, moss, bark, and nipped-off branches, depending on what’s available.

 Using nipped-off branches is helpful because the branches help to insulate the nests from cold winds.
-Squirrels use branches and twigs to create a basket, this basket becomes the foundation of the nest and is a major structural element.
+Squirrels use branches and twigs to create a basket.
+This basket becomes the foundation of the nest and is a central structural element.

 Once the drey is completed, the squirrels will often collect the discarded bark and use it to line the floor of their drey/nest.
-By collecting this bark and laying it on the floor of the nest, the squirrels can keep their young warm and protected.
+The squirrels can keep their young warm and protected by collecting this bark and laying it on the nest floor.

 They then use softer materials on top of the branches and twigs.
-As the young grow, they will stay in the nest for an extended period of time.
+As the young grow, they will stay in the nest for an extended period.

 Relief for a Stressed Squirrel